fmhy/FMHYFilterlist/README.md

 2. Click Shields/Content Filtering/ Scroll down to Add custom filter lists
 3. Enter this url ```https://raw.githubusercontent.com/WindowsAurora/FMHYFilterlist/main/filterlist.txt``` and click add.

-## How to use ( Developer Branch )
-### Ublock origin:
-1. Open ublock origin  ( to go to the dashboard ).
-2. Click filter lists
-3. Scroll down to "Import" click it and type this url: ```https://raw.githubusercontent.com/WindowsAurora/FMHYFilterlist/dev/filterlist.txt``` and hit enter.
-### Brave Browser:
-1. Open a new tab In Brave and type ```brave://settings/```
-2. Click Shields/Content Filtering/ Scroll down to Add custom filter lists
-3. Enter this url ```https://raw.githubusercontent.com/WindowsAurora/FMHYFilterlist/dev/filterlist.txt``` and click add.

 ## How to contribute.

 Fork the project and make a new branch. add a filter in sitelist.txt and run build.py then submit a pull request.